• Skip to primary navigation

 Let me shed light on a picnic classic that’s both comforting and convenient, along with everything you need to know about serving soup at a picnic.

-Whether you’re savoring a steamy bowl of chicken soup on a crisp fall day or indulging in a chilled glass of gazpacho at a beach picnic, adding soup to your picnic menu can be spill and stress-free.
+Whether you’re savoring a steamy bowl of chicken broth or a mug of creamy cauliflower soup on a crisp fall day, or you might enjoy a chilled glass of gazpacho at a beach picnic.
+Adding soup to your picnic menu can be spill and stress-free.

 What Makes Soup Great for Picnic